 Chlorella is a whole food algae supplement usually available in powder or tablet form.
-It's primary claim to fame in the superfood world is as a detoxification agent, helpful for removing toxic substances and heavy metals from the bloodstream and body.
+It's primary claim to fame in the superfood world is as a detoxification agent as it is known to be helpful for removing toxic substances and heavy metals from the bloodstream and body.

 It can be consumed in low doses throughout the day for a period of time to offer a gentle detox to the blood, lymph and liver.
-Or, it can be taken in more moderate doses as an adjunct to a juice fasting regimen to help speed up the elimination of various harmful substances that most people are inevitably exposed to on a daily basis.
+Or, it can be taken as an adjunct to a juice fasting regimen to help assist in the elimination of various harmful substances that most people are inevitably exposed to on a daily basis.

 This could include any range of contaminants such as lead, mercury and cadmium as well as other poisonous substances like PCB's, fluoride, DDT, dioxin, pesticides and herbicides.